jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Public procurement is a domain governed by law.
 We are focused on Czech public procurement, for which there are two primary sources of relevant law.
-Public procurement in the Czech Republic is governed by the law no. 2016/134 ([Czech Republic, 2016](#CzechRepublic2016)).
+Public procurement in the Czech Republic is governed by the law no. 2016/134 [@CzechRepublic2016].
-Czech Republic, as a member state of the European Union, harmonises its law with EU directives, in particular the directives 2014/24/EU ([EU, 2014a](#EU2014a)) and 2014/25/EU ([EU, 2014b](#EU2014b)) in the case of public procurement.
+Czech Republic, as a member state of the European Union, harmonises its law with EU directives, in particular the directives 2014/24/EU [@EU2014a] and 2014/25/EU [@EU2014b] in the case of public procurement.
 The first directive regulates public procurement of works, supplies, or services, while the latter one regulates public procurement of utilities, including water, energy, transport, and postal services.
 The law no. 2016/134 transposes these directives into the Czech legislation.
 Besides legal terms and conditions to harmonize public procurement in the EU member states these directives also define standard forms for EU public procurement notices,^[<http://simap.ted.europa.eu/web/simap/standard-forms-for-public-procurement>] which constitute a common schema of public notices.